 He has rebranded the business as Spirited and embarked on an extensive modernization plan, including a major renovation slated for next winter and a higher profile on social media.

-During a recent conversation, Nejaime,
+During a recent conversation, Nejaime, a Torrington, Conn.

 The brothers remained partners there as well as at the downtown Lenox branch and the 444 Pittsfield Road location at the busy intersection with Holmes Road.
 Jim Nejaime has spent the past decade managing that site.